Kristin Cast: Co-authored with Pintip Dunn

 In October 2022, it was announced that Cast would co-author Seasick, a dual-POV contemporary, locked-door mystery thriller about former friends and affluent classmates out on a celebratory yacht trip.
-The novel is set to be published in summer 2024, by Delacorte Press.
+The novel was published in summer 2024 by Delacorte Press.

 Reception

 Kirkus Reviews described the novel as "An intriguing but ultimately lackluster whodunit," criticizing it as being "weighed down by weak prose and wooden dialogue."

 Solo projects

 The Escaped series (2015–2020)

 In 2014, Cast signed a five-book deal with Diversion Books for a series called The Escaped.
 In 2015, she released the first book of the series, Amber Smoke.

 Reception

 Reviews for the series were mostly negative.
 Publishers Weekly said about the first book, Amber Smoke, "All but the most diehard paranormal fans will be turned off by the weak writing, uneven storytelling, and lackluster chemistry."

 The second book, Scarlet Rain, was criticized by Publishers Weekly for "obvious foreshadowing, inconsistent pacing, and awkward dialogue" that in their opinion turned "reading this short novel into a slog."